guybedford/proposal-export-star-default/README.md

   export { name } from './x.js';
   ```

-Now when we import `name`, it is correctly resolved.
+Now when we import `name` from `z.js` it will be correctly resolved.

-With this spec change, the same ambiguity resolution process would apply to the default export:
+With this spec change the same ambiguity resolution process would apply to the default export:

   ```javascript
   import { default } from './z.js';